 A relevant goal will be applicable, important, and exciting to you.

-Is talking to a native speaker applicable to your life?
-Do you, or will you, talk to native English speakers when you work, travel, or simply as friends?
+Is interviewing with a native speaker applicable to your life?
+Do you, or will you, talk to native English speakers in your IT job?

 If so, then great!
 That goal is applicable to you.